-Applicants must apply online to the Graduate School by January 10 for fall semester and by September 15 for spring semester.
-Foreign applicants should note the WSU Graduate School deadlines on the Application for Admission.
+All applicants must apply online to the Graduate School by January 10 for fall semester and by September 15 for spring semester.
+International students should note the additional WSU Graduate School Application Requirements.

 Q. Where do I start?

 A. WSU Vancouver is focused on research and scientific exploration, and nestled in the heart of the Pacific Northwest.
 WSU offers the following graduate degrees on the Vancouver campus: